Enrollment Management | Financial Aid Services

 Before a student can begin working in a FWS position, the appropriate paperwork must be completed to establish a student on the payroll.
 This paperwork is completed at the Office of Financial Aid Services.
 We suggest that you make an appointment with the FWS Coordinator after you have interviewed and secured a FWS position.
 Should the need for other mandatory meetings arise during the year, the FWS student will be notified in writing.

-A variety of opportunities are provided to students with over one hundred academic, administrative and support positions available.
+A variety of opportunities are provided to students with academic, administrative and support positions available.
 Positions are listed in the FWS Job Placement Booklet and are provided to qualifying students through the Office of Financial Aid Services.

 Jobs are listed by the type of work and indexed by the department and supervisor.
 Students should review the job listings, select positions that are of interest, and then schedule interviews.
 The selection of a qualified work study student for employment in a particular department is at the discretion of the FWS supervisor.

-A FWS employee must notify the Office of Financial Aid Services if they are working (or plan to work) in another department at MUSC other than the Federal Work Study program.
-Coordination between FWS and the other employing department on campus must be made to ensure that the student is not in an overtime situation.
+A FWS employee must notify the Office of Financial Aid Services if they are working (or plan to work) in another department at MUSC or MUHA external of the Federal Work Study program.
+Coordination between FWS and the other employing department on campus must be made to ensure that the student is eligible to work in the Work Study program.

 Approval or Disapproval for Dual Employment is granted through the University Human Resources Office.
 Paperwork from both departments is required to be submitted for consideration by Human Resources.
-Federal Regulations stipulate that the FWS Program cannot pay students overtime.
+Federal guidelines do not allow FWS students to earn overtime.

-Hours worked from all departments are calculated into the MUSC payroll system and thus the student must not exceed 40 hours per week between all departments at MUSC.
-It is imperative that students already employed in another department at MUSC or considering dual employment, contact the FWS Coordinator to discuss these matters.
+It is important that students already employed in another department at MUSC or MUHA considering dual employment, contact the FWS Coordinator to discuss these matters.

-Failure to communicate dual employment information to the Office of Financial Aid Services may place the student in a situation of where the student is ineligible for work study.
-Any hours worked in a period of ineligibility will be paid by the student’s department.
+Failure to communicate dual employment information to the Office of Financial Aid Services before being hired, may place the student in a situation of where the student is ineligible for work study.
+Any hours worked in a period of ineligibility will be paid by the student’s supervising department ( not the FWS program).
 FWS employees may only work one work study job.

 - Interested students should see the Receptionist in the Office of Financial Aid Services for a copy of the FWS Job Placement Book.
 This publication lists available FWS Jobs on campus.
 Students at Satellite Campuses must call the FWS Coordinator to make arrangements for the FWS Job Placement Book to be forwarded to them.